 So, whether your goal is to increase lower-body muscle endurance or boost cardiovascular capacity, the incline treadmill can help.

-Is incline on a treadmill good for weight loss?
+Is walking on an incline good for weight loss?

 You bet.
 The incline treadmill is superior at increasing muscle activation and challenging your cardiovascular system compared to a flat treadmill.
 Both of these perks result in greater calories burn, an essential ingredient in weight loss.